ripe0x/noggles.app/README.md

 - or, clone this repo and run `yarn app:dist`

 ### Feedback welcome
-If you have any issues using the app or want to share feedback, please [open a Github issue](https://github.com/ripe0x/noggles.app/issues) in this repo.
+If you have any issues using the app or want to share feedback, please [open a Github issue](https://github.com/ripe0x/noggles.app/issues).

 ---